 As it can be transmitted sexually, such infections require special care, especially when it comes to herpes.
 Meaning, you need to be cautious about infecting others and being infected as well.
 However, in the unfortunate circumstance that you do get infected, you’re now armed with the information on how to manage it and identify symptoms early on.
 This helps you seek medical treatment early in the infection, thereby ensuring you don’t face any health complications.
-With the Bajaj Finserv Health app, availing healthcare for the herpes simplex virus is easy, simple and hassle-free.
+With the healthcare platform provided by Bajaj Finserv Health, availing healthcare for the herpes simplex virus is easy, simple, and hassle-free.

-With it, you can search for the best specialists in your vicinity, book appointments at their clinics online and avail other digital features.
+With it, you can search for the best specialists in your vicinity, book appointments at their clinics online, and avail yourself of other features.
 Additionally, you can also choose to virtually consult with specialists via video for a more convenient experience.
-The Bajaj Finserv Health app also allows you to maintain digital patient records and share them with doctors digitally for efficient treatment.
-To get access to all these features and benefits today, download the app for free on Google Play or the Apple App Store.
+The platform also allows you to maintain digital patient records and share them with doctors digitally for efficient treatment.
+Get access to all these features and benefits today, and prioritise your health with Bajaj Finserv Health.